• Skip to primary navigation

 How to make a Barometer

 This mini science investigation shows you how to make a DIY barometer to measure air pressure.
-Air pressure can be used to predict the weather and is one of many factors used by meteorologists.
+Air pressure can be used to predict the weather and is one of many factors meteorologists use to predict the weather.

 What does low or high pressure mean for the weather?

-Low pressure usually means wet, cloudy, rainy weather while high pressure is an indicator of dry and cool weather.
+Low pressure usually means wet, cloudy, rainy weather, while high pressure indicates dry and cool weather.

 DIY Barometer